ff13dfly/iNFT/token/README.md

 * Assets on Ethereum Network.
 It is the target asset network on iNFT system.
 Need to keep the balance result and generate NFT from iNFT.

+* The first step to create ERC20 iNFT, and can be traded via `uniswap`.

 ## Test Network

 ### Sepolia